NVIDIA/spark-rapids/docs/dev/README.md

 [the NVTX profiling guide](nvtx_profiling.md) for additional information on setting up the build for profiling and adding NVTX ranges.

-Note: Nsight Systems can be downloaded from its [product page](https://developer.nvidia.com/nsight-systems) directly.
-It is also installed as part of the CUDA Toolkit.
-To launch the GUI, run the following executable, depending on your CUDA Toolkit version:
+Note: Nsight Systems is installed as part of the CUDA Toolkit.
-* `/usr/local/cuda-10.1/nsight-systems-2019.3.7.5/Host-x86_64/nsight-sys`
-* `/usr/local/cuda-10.2/nsight-systems-2019.5.2/host-linux-x64/nsight-sys`
-* `/usr/local/cuda-11.0/nsight-systems-2020.3.2/host-linux-x64/nsight-sys`
+However, it is recommended that you download the latest release from the [product page](https://developer.nvidia.com/nsight-systems) directly.

 ## Code Coverage